Writer, Playwright, Activist

 Ms. Ensler is also the author of the nonfiction book I Am an Emotional Creature: The Secret Life of Girls around the World, which was a New York Times bestseller, as well as the political memoir Insecure at Last.
 Ms. Ensler also co-edited A Memory, a Monologue, a Rant, and a Prayer, an anthology of writings about violence against women.
 Eve Ensler's latest book, In the Body of the World (Spring 2013, Metropolitan Books) is a brave and beautiful examination of an illness, unlike anything ever written about cancer.

 Eve Ensler is the author of numerous plays, including The Good Body (which debuted on Broadway and went on a 20-city national tour), Here (filmed live by Sky Television in London), Mango, The Treatment, Necessary Targets, Conviction, Ladies, Lemonade, The Depot, Floating Rhoda and the Glue Man, Extraordinary Measures and Reef and Particle.
-Her most recent dramatic production is Emotional Creature, which was workshopped in Johannesburg, South Africa, and Paris; it had its world premiere at Berkeley Repertory Theatre in June 2012 and in New York City in November 2012.
+Her recent dramatic production, Emotional Creature, was workshopped in Johannesburg, South Africa, and Paris; and had its world premiere at Berkeley Repertory Theatre in June 2012 and in New York City in November 2012.
+Her new project is O.P.C. a play about the clash between a left-wing radical and her mother, a liberal running for office.
+The play will premier at the American Repertory Theater in the 2014-15 season.

 Ms. Ensler’s film credits include an HBO film version of The Vagina Monologues (2002).
 She also produced the film What I Want My Words to Do to You, a documentary about the writing group she led at the Bedford Hills Correctional Facility for Women.
 The film premiered and won the Freedom of Expression Award at Sundance Film Festival and premiered nationally on PBS’s “P.O.V.” in December 2003.